Resource capacity planning software – buyers guide

 Resource management reporting

-6. Role and team based planning
+Role and team based planning

-This one may seem a little counterintuitive, but bear with us.
+This one may seem a little counterintuitive but bear with us.

 When resource capacity planning, the temptation is to focus on individual resources.
 But the truth is, as your resource pool size grows – individual resources become less important.

 Don’t choose resource management software that forces you to do your planning and analysis at the individual resource level.
+Look for solutions that let you plan at the team or skill level also.

-7. Plan using placeholders
+Plan using placeholders

 Sometimes you don’t know who is going to be working on what projects.
 So it is useful if you can just assign a placeholder (sometimes called a generic resource) to work.